truenas/documentation/content/SCALE/SCALETutorials/ConfigReportsScale.md

 ## Configuring Reporting Exporters
 You can configure TrueNAS to export Netdata information to any time-series database, reporting cloud service or application installed on a server.
-For example, Graphite, Garafana, etc., installed on a server or use their cloud service.
+For example, Graphite, Grafana, etc., installed on a server or use their cloud service.

 Creating reporting exporters enables SCALE to send Netdata reporting metrics, formatted as a JSON object, to another reporting entity.

 For more information on exporting Netdata records to other servers or services, refer to the Netdata [exporting reference guide](https://learn.netdata.cloud/docs/exporting/exporting-reference).

 [Graphite](https://graphiteapp.org/) is a monitoring tool available as an application you can deploy on a server or use their cloud service.
 It stores and renders time-series data based on a plaintext database.
 Netdata exports reporting metrics to Graphite in the format *prefix*.*hostname*.*chart*.*dimension*.
 For additional information, see the Netdata [Graphite exporting guide](https://learn.netdata.cloud/docs/exporting/graphite).